Welcome / Velkommen

 Krohn M, Bracke A, Avchalumov Y, Schumacher T, Hofrichter J, Paarmann K, Fröhlich C, Lange C, Brüning T, von Bohlen und Halbach Oliver, Pahnke Jens (2015): Accumulation of murine β-amyloid mimics early Alzheimer’s disease.
 Brain, (PubMed …, Brain …)

-Hier ein Link zu Rückmeldungen von Patienten / Angehörigen zu Behandlungen mit Renovare500 oder LAIF900 bei dementieller Symptomatik.
-Publizierte wissenschaftliche Daten finden Sie unter ‘further readings’.
+Hier ein Link zu Rückmeldungen von Patienten / Angehörigen zu Behandlungen bei dementieller Symptomatik.
+Publizierte wissenschaftliche Daten finden Sie unter ‘publications’.

 Norske forskere i europeisk kamp mot hjernesykdommer